caiks/WBOT02/README.md

 	"no_induce" : true
 }
 ```

+The fixed models will have many identical events in a slice from the credits.
+So some slices are identical to the event.
+Really need to see the ancestors and siblings to see how generic the model is - actor 2.
+Of course we don't want it to be too generic - the model would have to be far too large, so we need hotspots rather like the fixed points but smart.

 Scenes from the credits have nearly uniformly high likelihoods (> 0.5) and the slice is usually right.
 Scenes from the first series have variable results.
 The slices are wrong quite frequently, although perhaps show a scene which is one of the stock backgrounds but does not have the object in the foreground, such as a bus moving along a road.
 Scenes from other series usually have low likelihoods and often the slices are only approximate or completely wrong.